-A few more kilometers take you to Carantec, a very pleasant small family seaside town.
+The coast version take you to Carantec, a very pleasant small family seaside town.
 You cross the typical village by its small streets and arrive at the front of the submersible road to Callot Island.
 If the sea is low, venture on it, but be careful you have to return to the mainland before the sea rises back!

 Riding from view point to view point, today makes space for contemplation.
 On the many natural headlands along the coast you feel you could almost touch the islets.
 From the Barnenez peninsula in Plouezoc’h, the most important Neolithic monument in Europe, the 7000 years old Barnenez Cairn, dominates.
 You ride to the small village of Plougasnou and enjoy the Pointe de Trestignel.

 A few kilometers after Plougasnou are lucky enough to advance on a beautiful coastal road, built at the top of high cliffs.
 You reach the Grève of St. Michael where a cross stands, in the middle of the huge beach, aptly named “Croix de Mi-lieue”.
 Knocked down in 1944, it was found and redressed in May 1993 on the edge of what was the only possible passageway, long ago, to reach Saint-Effla.
 The “Grand Rocher” represents a beautiful granitic overhang towards the sea, which offers a surprising new wild landscape.
 You cross Lannion then its countryside which separates of Perros-Guirec and the sea.
 On this beautiful seaside resort, a hike awaits you on the footpath of Customs (GR34) to discover the famous chaos of the Granite Rose.